Daniele Polencic

 And what about the matchLabels selector?

-It always has to match the Pod's labels and it's used by the Deployment to track the Pods.
+It always has to match the Pod's labels, and the Deployment uses it to track the Pods.

 Assuming that you made the correct change, how do you test it?

-You can check if the Pods have the right label with the following command:
+You can check if the Pods have the correct label with the following command:

 bash